-Over 1M Filipinos greeted President Eisenhower June 14 at Manila on stage one of the Far East tour.
+Background: Over 1M Filipinos greeted President Eisenhower June 14 at Manila on stage one of the Far East tour.
 The President looked jubilant with the welcome.
 But two days later June 16 came the decision to cancel the high-point of the tour: Tokyo.

 President Carlos Garcia greeted Eisenhower - the first U.S. chief of state to visit the new Republic.
 Also greeting him - U.S. Ambassador John Hickerson, the diplomatic corps and government officials.